sunflowerdeath/broccoli-bem/docs/techs.md

-Mixins should be written in separate files with suffix `mix.scss`, because build result can consist of more than one bundle, and mixins should be available in the all bundles.
+Mixins should be written in separate files with suffix `mix.scss`, because build result can consist of more than one bundle, and mixins should be available in all bundles.

 Mixins are included by name, without path: